* Euro hits strongest since Feb 2012 vs dollar

 YEN AND SWISS FRANC WEAKEN

-The dollar was last up 0.1 percent at 89.24 yen.
-After breaching an options barrier at 89.50 yen, the dollar hit 89.67 yen, its highest since June 2010.
+The dollar was up 0.2 percent at 89.30 yen, having breached an options barrier at 89.50 yen to hit 89.67 yen, its highest since June 2010.
 But it could struggle ahead of another reported options barrier at 90.00 yen, traders said.

 Japan last week approved a $117 billion stimulus package, the biggest spending boost since the financial crisis, to try to support the economy.